lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-LastWinMode title='All-1 Fragment Detailed Format for the Last Fragment, ACK-Always or ACK-on-Error'}

- In either ACK-Always or ACK-on-Error, in order to request a retransmission of the ACK for the All-1 window, the fragment sender uses the format shown in {{Fig-All1retries}}.
-The total size of the fragment header in this format is R+M bits.
+ In either ACK-Always or ACK-on-Error, in order to request a retransmission of the ACK for the All-1 window, the fragment
+ sender uses the format shown in {{Fig-All1retries}}.
+The total size of the SCHC fragment header in this format is R+M bits.

 ~~~~